 TASC requires Registered Training Organisations (RTOs) delivering to Tasmanian clients to provide AVS-validated, error-free AVETMISS VET Provider Collection data quarterly, plus an additional submission in December.
 See the schedule below.

-For Q1 and Q2, RTOs must submit their AVETMISS Provider Collection as per the following instruction.
+For Q1 – Q4 and the Interim Report 2019, RTOs must submit their AVETMISS Provider Collection as per the following instruction.

 |Step 1||Zip your AVETMISS Provider Collection|